OpenSLO/OpenSLO/README.md

   - contain only lowercase alphanumeric characters or `-`
   - start with an alphanumeric character
   - end with an alphanumeric character

+### Custom Data Types

+#### duration-shorthand

+The duration shorthand is specified as a single–word string (no whitespaces) consisting of a positive integer `number` followed by a case–sensitive single–character `postfix`.

+Allowed postfixes are:

+- *m* – minutes
+- *h* – hours
+- *d* – days
+- *w* – weeks
+- *M* – months
+- *Q* – quarters
+- *Y* – years

+Examples: `12h`, `4w`, `1M`, `1Q`, `365d`, `1Y`.

+This specification does not put requirements on how (or whether) to implement each postfix, therefore implementers are free to pick an implementation that best suits their environments.

+There is however the possibility that future versions of this spec will take a more prescriptive stance on this issue.

 ### Object Types